In Mail Assure we use different message classifications to describe why a message was rejected, temporarily rejected or accepted.

 When a message is rejected with "550 Subject contains invalid characters" the email subject will have non-ASCII characters, which is not allowed by the RFC.
 To include non-ASCII characters in subjects, the subject is required to be properly encoded, for example with UTF-8.
 Any normal mail client will automatically handle that for you, so it's likely a bug in a custom written script that generated the invalid subject.
 The evidence header for this classification will show "Badly formed Subject header".

 These are statistical content checks that are built based on data collected from all our clusters and clients worldwide.
-Releasing the message from quarantine will report it as a classification mistake to correct our systems.
+Releasing and training the message from quarantine will report it as a classification mistake to correct our systems.

 In cases where your message was rejected with Heuristics.LinkChecks.ProbableMalware and Heuristics.LinkChecks.ProbablePhish in the rejection message, it means it has been (recently) listed by Google as hosting malicious files.